Pulling in $50,000 in sponsorships alone in about a month. Can it be done? Sure.

 - The deal (Convincing people to sponsor us with cold hard cash)

 Everything in business is a transaction.
 It’s an exchange.
 And one thing that drives me crazy around Kickstarters and fundraising is what I call the “beggar mentality.”

 You would have seen it.
 It’s where people say, “I want to raise money, please give me some.”
-It’s just fancy begging.
-Not that different from rattling a tin can on the street.
+It’s just fancy begging and not that different from rattling a tin can on the street.

-In our case, we had an audience, but we needed money in our Kickstarter campaign.
-So our exchange would be simple, audience for money.
-We decided to offer sponsorship packages including podcast and magazine advertisements – something we don’t usually do.
+In our case, we had an audience, but we needed money for our Kickstarter campaign.
+Our exchange would be simple: the audience for money.
+We decided to offer sponsorship packages including podcasts and magazine advertisements – something we don’t usually do.